 - Cutting pressure by user

-- Please be sure always use sharp, new blades when cutting and change blades often.
+- Always use sharp, new blades when cutting and change blades often.

 - Rotate your mat often to avoid frequent cuts in the same area.

-It is best to store self-healing cutting mats flat.
-Do not roll them.
-Most of our self-healing cutting mats have a convenient hanging hole for easy storage.
-Rotary cutting mats are made from plastic materials that are heat sensitive.
+It is best to store all cutting mats flat; do not roll them.
+Most of our self healing cutting mats have a convenient hanging hole for easy storage.
+These are made from plastic materials that are heat sensitive.
 Improperly stored mats will warp and are impossible to repair.
-Keep your cutting mats away from heat such as direct sunlight to prevent warping.
-Don't leave your cutting mat in a hot car and do not store it in an attic.
-Avoid storing your mat in a cold room to prevent brittleness and cracking.
-Most of our large mats are shipped rolled.
+Keep your mats away from heat such as direct sunlight to prevent warping.
+Don't leave it in a hot car and do not store it in an attic.
+Avoid storing in a cold room to prevent brittleness and cracking.
+Most of our larger mats are shipped rolled.
 Remove rolled cutting mats from their packages immediately.
-Do not store cutting mats rolled.
+Do not store them rolled.

 To prolong the life of any cutting mat, keep it clean.
 We recommend using your favorite all-purpose household spray cleaner or warm water and mild detergent.
 Avoid abrasive cleansers and solvents that can damage the mat or remove the printed markings.
 Use a lint roller or a napped lint brush to remove surface lint and fabric crumbs.
 A nylon net scrubber can be used to loosen any stubborn dirt or debris on your cutting mat.
 Microfiber cleaning cloths/towels can also be used to remove tiny fibers from knife cuts on your cutting mats.